 Everyman crossword, 3473

-I had solved most of this puzzle, and knew that the answer to this clue needed to fit the pattern * I * A * O. The wordplay looked like it was going to be a sandwich of the name of a constellation around the letter A, which led me to VIR–A–GO as a possibility.
-I didn't know if virago was a word, let alone what it might mean, so I looked it up in a dictionary.
+I had solved most of this puzzle, and knew the answer to this clue needed to be _I_A_O.
+The wordplay looked like it was going to be a sandwich of the name of a constellation around the letter A, which led me to VIR–A–GO as a possibility.
+I didn't know if virago was a word, let alone what it might mean, so I looked it up in a dictionary to make sure.

 You often have to find synonyms for words given in the clue to form part of the answer.
 This is generally the case with charade and sandwich clue structures, which are very common, and also deletions and reversals.